dfelinto/blender-manual/manual/editors/preferences/animation.rst

    Show Warning
       Displays a warning at the top right of the *3D Viewport*, when moving objects, if *Auto Keyframe* is on.
    Only Insert Available
-      This will only add keyframes to channels of F-curves that already exist.
+      This will only add keyframes to channels of F-Curves that already exist.
    Enable in New Scenes
       Enables *Auto Keyframe* by default for new scenes.